Sometimes individual excellence begins with a fresh start

 If for any reason you earn admission for a particular term start date and your visa is delayed, it is possible to defer your admission to the next start date.

 We encourage applicants to review the university admissions criteria, and to contact us with any questions in the process.

 Our online application will prompt you for some documents below.
 You can attach documents electronically in the online application -- or, some of the supporting documents for your application can be sent after you submit your online application (to firstname.lastname@example.org)

 The application documentation includes:

 - Official transcripts from all post-secondary institutions attended, documenting all coursework attempted

 - Proof of English proficiency, either from exam results (such as a TOEFL, IELTS or Duolingo test score) or via the English waiver (see below)

 - Original secondary school (high school) transcripts that document at least the last three years of academic work achieved, as well as your graduation date (a scan of the high school diploma will also be requested, if the transcript does not include the date of graduation).

 Official results of external examinations (if relevant), such as the International Baccalaureate diploma, Advanced Placement exams, Swiss Maturité, French Baccalaureate, etc., should also be submitted for consideration of possible university credits.
-For those who took such examinations in high school, advanced credits can be granted: up to one full year of university credits for Swiss Matu, IB and French Bacc graduates can be granted, reducing total time to graduation.
+For those who took such examinations in high school, advanced credits can be granted: up to one full year of university credits can be granted for 13th year programs including the Swiss Maturite, IB Diploma, French Bac, A-level graduates, etc, can also be considered--reducing total time to graduation.